 - 4.5 As bullying and harassment are an important aspect of strategic leadership within the College, the Principal and Executive Team have ultimate responsibility to ensure that this procedure and its practices are embedded and monitored.
-The named Designated Safeguarding Leads in the College are Corrienne Peasgood, Principal; Jacky Sturman Executive Manager; Helen Richardson-Hulme, Assistant Principal Student Services, Jerry White, Deputy Principal who have been designated this role as members of the Executive Team.
+The named Designated Safeguarding Leads in the College are Jerry White, Principal; Seb Gasse, Vice Principal Student and College Services, Helen Richardson-Hulme, Assistant Principal Student Services, Jacky Sturman, Executive Manager who have been designated this role as members of the Executive Team.
 All members of the College community have been made aware of who holds this post.

 - 4.6 The Executive Team and Governors are updated by the Designated Safeguarding Leads and all Governors have an understanding of the issues and strategies within the College in relation to local and national guidelines and advice.

 - 4.7 This guidance, supported by the College's Conditions of Use agreements for staff, governors, visitors and students (appendices), is to protect the interests and safety of the whole College community.
 It is linked to the following mandatory College policies and procedures:

 - Conditions of Use of IT Systems

 - Safeguarding Children and Vulnerable Adults

 - Data Protection Compliance

 - Information Security Procedure

 - Health and Safety

+- eSafety procedure

 - Web based services sites and applications